-Cannabis products would arrive in State compliant packaging that is sealed and odor-resistant and would remain unopened until consumption.
-However, a minimal amount of cannabis product would be removed from packaging for display purposes and would be placed in transparent display containers.
-The proposed HVAC system would utilize Activated Carbon Filtration systems to completely filter the air.
-As conditioned, the operator must replace the air filters at regular intervals, as directed in the manufacturer specifications.
-Further, as conditioned, if cannabis odor is detected outside of the building or off-site specifically, the business owner/operator will be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services.
-Lastly, cannabis products are not allowed to be disposed of in the exterior trash area, and the trash area is conditioned to be located and designed in a manner to avoid offsite impacts.
+Cannabis products would arrive in State compliant packaging that is sealed, tamper-evident, and odor-resistant, and remain unopened until consumption.
+However, a minimal amount of cannabis product would be removed from packaging for display purposes and would be placed in display containers.
+The facility would feature carbon filters to address potential odors.
+As conditioned, the operator must replace the air filters at regular intervals, as directed by manufacturer specifications.
+Further, if cannabis odor is detected outside of the building, as conditioned, the business owner/operator will be required to institute further operational measures necessary to eliminate offsite odors in a manner deemed appropriate by the Director of Economic and Development Services.
+Lastly, cannabis products are not allowed to be disposed of in the exterior trash enclosure.